leesei/leesei.github.io/src/content/post/ffmpeg.md

 ---
 title: ffmpeg
-description: "A complete, cross-platform solution to record, convert and stream audio and video."
+description: A complete, cross-platform solution to record, convert and stream audio and video.
 created: 2015-01-13
 updated: 2023-05-17
 tags: